mozilla/dryice/README.md

     { base: '/etc', path:PATH } where BASE+PATH = filename

-* An *array* containing entries like the 4 above.
+* An *array* containing input source entries.
 The array does not have to be homogeneous.

-* A *function* which returns any of the entries above.
+* A *function* which returns any input source entries.
-  The current implementation allows for an array to contain functions, however it is advised not to make use of this ability.

 ### filter